"The U.S. Food and Drug Administration today approved Brintellix (vortioxetine) to treat adults with major depressive disorder.

 What happens if I overdose (Tofranil-PM)?

-Seek emergency medical attention if you think you have used too much of this medicine.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of imipramine can be fatal.

 What should I avoid while taking imipramine (Tofranil-PM)?

 Avoid drinking alcohol.
 It can cause dangerous side effects when taken together with imipramine.

 Grapefruit and grapefruit juice may interact with imipramine.
 Discuss the use of grapefruit products with your doctor before increasing or decreasing the amount of grapefruit products in your diet.

 Imipramine can cause side effects that may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be awake and alert.

 Avoid exposure to sunlight or tanning beds.
 Imipramine can make you sunburn more easily.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 What other drugs will affect imipramine (Tofranil-PM)?

 Taking imipramine with other drugs that make you sleepy or slow your breathing can increase these effects.
 Ask your doctor before taking imipramine with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.